xiaoylu/leetcode_category/UnionFind/Readme.md

 Using both path compression, splitting, or halving and union by rank or size ensures that the amortized time per operation is only O(1), so the disjoint-set operations take place in essentially constant time.

+# Directed vs Undirect graph

+For undirected graph, path compression + union-by-rank ==> O(1) time find/union operation.

+For directed graph, neither works because edge `(i,j)` can only have `parent[j] = i`.
+Path compression will make all nodes have the very root as `parent`.
+If that's fine for the specific problem, then union-find still works.

+See this problem:

 ## Redundant Connection

 **LC 685.
 Redundant Connection II**